jonyLon/oauth-google-repo/README.md

   <li>Inside OAuth client ID add redirect URL.
 Google will redirect users to this route after they logged in.</li>
   <li>Navigate to the OAuth consent screen page â€” in the left sidebar, find the 'Test users' header, click Add User button and select the account that you want to use.</li>
   <li>Download the JSON with our client id, client secret, and redirect URL to be used later into the "secret.env" file.</li>
-  <li>Put all those values from the list item above in the "secret.env" file.<li>
+  <li>Put all those values from the list item above in the "secret.env" file.</li>
 </ul>
 Excellent, after we did that just type "npm start" in the terminal.
 <p>Switch to your browser, type "localhost:3080" and press Enter.</p>